MINHAJ-HUSSAIN/Single-Cycle-RISC-V-Processor/README.md

-# Single-Cycle-RISC-V-Processor
-Building a Single-Cycle RISC-V Processor
+#Building a Single-Cycle RISC-V Processor

 This guide explores how to develop a RISC-V processor using a single-cycle architecture.
 Each instruction is executed within a single clock cycle, and the design integrates Control and Status Registers (CSR) for robust system-level control and seamless exception handling.
 The CSR trap mechanism is hardwired for reliable exception management.